Mecca, Missouri

-Mecca is an unincorporated community in Clinton County, in the U.S. state of Missouri.
+Mecca is an extinct hamlet in Clinton County, in the U.S. state of Missouri.
+The site has since been submerged by Smithville Lake.

 History

 A post office called Mecca was established in 1898, and remained in operation until 1912.
 The name possibly is a transfer from Mecca, a holy city in Islam.
+The populated as about 25 in the early 20th Century.